 4. Freetown Christiania

 Christianshavn’s other main attraction is the Freetown of Christiania.
-This 34 hectare neighbourhood declared itself independent from Copenhagen in the 1970s.
+This 34-hectare neighbourhood declared itself independent from Copenhagen in the 1970s.
 It’s been mired in controversy since.
 What started as an abandoned barracks, settled by squatters, grew into a thriving community of artists, anarchists and collectivists.
-These days, Christiania boasts a yoga centre, theatre, gym and its own power generation plant.
+These days, Christiania boasts a yoga centre, theatre, gym and a power generation plant.